Skip to content

 • 1 tsp salt

-Reduce heat to medium and stir in the seasonings.
-When the peppers are nicely coated with seasoning and partially cooked add 1 can of beer.
+Reduce heat to medium.
+When the peppers are nicely coated with seasoning and partially cooked, add can of beer.

-Stir contents together.
-Take note that you may need to add water and more mushroom bouillon if it needs it.
-Mix and stir contents together and then cook on med-high heat, stirring frequently for 3-4 minutes or until it starts to boil.
+Mix and stir contents together and then cook on med-high heat, stirring frequently for 3-4 minutes, until it just starts to boil.

-Lower the heat to low, cover and cook for 10-15 minutes, be sure to check it and stir it so it doesn’t burn on bottom of pan.
+Lower the heat to low.
+Cover and cook for 10-15 minutes, be sure to check it at least once and stir it, making sure it doesn’t burn on bottom of Dutch oven.

 In Joy!!